top of page

 The album cover corresponds with the story of the theme song and shows a figure of a priest bound in chains between the stormy waves of the sea, with the figure of Murray proudly towering above him.
 Some of you may raise an eyebrow at who Murray is.
 So similar to Iron Maiden's Eddie, Murray will appear on all four of Dio's first album covers.
 It is a kind of beast with horns and bright and slanted eyes with fingers claw-shaped animals that mark the famous Metal Horns of Dio.
 By the way, for those of you who are really interested, you can find Murray's full story on Dio's home page here: Here:

 This is truly an album in which all the songs are flawless and in which there is not a single unnecessary note.
 The bluesy "Gypsy" with Dio's shaky scream after the intro that makes us shiver all over.
-"Caught in the Middle" with a riff borrowed from Campbell's previous band "Sweet Savage" and with the melodic vocals on the verge of pop.
+"Caught in the Middle" with a riff borrowed from Vivian Campbell's previous band "Sweet Savage" and with the melodic vocals on the verge of pop.
 The immortal "Don't Talk to Strangers" with the melodramatic opening that soothes and caresses, only to lead you "down", with Dio's huge roar at 1:06.

-"Straight Through the Heart" pierces your heart with the sudden stops, Vinnie's dribbles, and the melodic and so beautiful bridge part, a track whose name was borrowed from a song by Campbell's previous lineup.
+"Straight Through the Heart" pierces your heart with the sudden stops, Vinny's dribbles, and the melodic and so beautiful bridge part, a track whose name was borrowed from a song by Vivian Campbell's previous lineup.
 "Invisible" which opens quietly, melodic and small with arpeggio chords wrapped in a flanger effect and later explodes heavily and includes one of Campbell's interesting solos on the album.
-"Rainbow in the Dark" is wrapped in keyboards, and was released as the second single from the album and whose lyrics were influenced by the experience of Dio and Vinnie Appice who felt isolated and imprisoned in "Black Sabbath", just like "Rainbow in the Dark".
+"Rainbow in the Dark" is wrapped in keyboards, and was released as the second single from the album and whose lyrics were influenced by the experience of Dio and Vinny Appice who felt isolated and imprisoned in "Black Sabbath", just like "Rainbow in the Dark".

 And of course the dark and heavy song "Shame on the Night" which opens with the howl of the jackal borrowed from "Deep Purple's" "Hush" and closes the album perfectly.